AmigoDheena/php-invoice-generator/README.md

 - **Create Invoice:** Click "Create New Invoice", fill in details, add items, and save.
 - **Reuse Client Data:** Select existing clients from the dropdown to quickly fill client details.
+- **Manage Products:** Click "Products" in the navigation to add, edit, and organize your product catalog.
+- **Select Products:** When creating invoices, search for products using the autocomplete field to quickly add them.
 - **Edit Invoice:** Click the edit icon next to any invoice in the dashboard.
 - **Export PDF:** Click the PDF icon to download a PDF version of any invoice.
 - **Manage Companies:** Add or edit your own company profiles under "Manage Companies".
 You can now add banking details for payment info.